wp-plugins/plugnedit/readme.txt

 [youtube http://www.youtube.com/watch?v=LlzYTlmgX1c&hd=1]

 <BR>

+Read the pros and cons of each layout and decide which format you wish to use from page to page.

+<a href="http://www.webvox.eu/responsive-design-adaptive-layout/" target="_blank" >Responsive, Adaptive & Fixed design </a>

 <BR><BR>The Visual HTML Editor does not replace the WordPress editor, PlugNedit places a button on your editor page and gives a second choice of which editor to use.<BR><BR>